What is heroin?

 How does heroin make you feel?

-The way heroin, or any drug, affects you depends on many
+The way heroin, or any drug, affects you depends on many factors, including:

 - your age